dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
  yes
-although i think i think we didn't want a really how far you can get already which is actually pretty far okay which which maybe is worth talking about I was sort of talking about the remaining gaps but actually you can get a long way by using a combination of
+although i think we didn't want a really how far you can get already which is actually pretty far okay which maybe is worth talking about I was sort of talking about the remaining gaps but actually you can get a long way by using a combination of